Fairfield Showground: Facilities

 The Parklands Function Centre is used for engagement parties, wedding receptions, anniversaries, school reunions and award presentation nights for up to 250 people.
 Adjacent to the Showground is the 18-hole Fairfield public golf course.
 The function centre was used as a central hub for Fairfield's 2021 Local Council elections.

 A harness racing track and club was located on the grounds from late 1964 through to June 2017 when it closed & was demolished to facilitate the large redevelopment.
 It had ceased full time racing operations in 2004.

+Deerbush Park Playground is situated adjacent to the Smithfield Rd carpark of the showgrounds.
+Opening in 2021 and replacing an older seated area that had a minimal playground of swing sets and slippery dips.
+It is built in consideration of the older eucalypt trees in the surrounding area that provide shade in the park as well as habitat for various local wildlife.

+The park contains an array of built in play activities including: climbing ropes and a net course, flying fox, learn-to-ride track, climbing net fort with slide, an accessible riverbed crossing, a water pump and assorted water play activities, sand digger, and voice tubes.
+There are also various fixed outdoor percussion play musical instruments such as babel drums and chimes.

+Disability consideration also comes in the form of large liberty swings that allow children in wheelchairs to swing safely, along with wheelchair-accessible carousel and a ground-level trampoline.

 Redevelopment

 From 2017 onwards the site was significantly redeveloped.
-In a joint commitment by Fairfield Council, the NSW Government, and the Federal Government, the $28 million redevelopment of the Showground includes three large playing fields, two for football and one for AFL.
+In a joint commitment by Fairfield Council, the NSW Government, and the Federal Government, the $28 million redevelopment of the Showground includes three large playing fields, two for rectangular football and one for Australian rules football.
 The main pitch is a FIFA-accredited synthetic field, with the training pitch a regulation turf field.
-A sports training facility was built in between the three fields, and with the two main football fields complete, the Showgrounds have been used as the training base for A-League club Macarthur FC.
+A sports training facility was built in between the three fields, and with the two main football fields complete, the Showgrounds have been used as the training base for A-League club Macarthur FC and an alternate ground for the Marconi Stallions FC with Marconi Stadium being a FIFA Women's World Cup 2023 training venue.

 Fairfield City Council has announced that the facilities would be available for any Sydney bid to host the Commonwealth Games.
 Frank Carbone has said Fairfield Showground should be included in any Games proposal saying, “We are looking at investing almost $10 million into the showground, and also seeking more funding for further upgrades”.
-The instance to host the 2026 or 2030 Games in greater western Sydney was put to Premier Gladys Berejiklian and Sports Minister Stuart Ayres.
+The intent to host the 2026 or 2030 Games in Greater Western Sydney was put to Premier Gladys Berejiklian and Sports Minister Stuart Ayres.